amyles/coherence-workshop-handson/coherence-workshop-handson.md

 ![image-20200929090516869](image-20200929090516869.png)

 Configuring kubectl is a case of just following the instructions on the screen.
 First press the "Launch Cloud Shell" button, after a few moments a terminal will launch at the bottom of your browser window.
 Then copy the oci cli command and paste it into the cloud shell terminal.
 Your cloud shell is pre-authenticated against your OCI account so no credentials are needed.
 The command will copy the kube config file to the standard location at ~/.kube/config.
-You should now be able to query your OKE cluster by running
+You should now be able to query your OKE cluster by running using the pre-installed kubectl command:

 ```bash
 kubectl get nodes -o wide